SNR-Tech-Bytes/HA-Weather-Dashboard/README.md

 | `YOUR_CARTO_API_KEY` | A free CARTO API key (used by weather-radar-card for the basemap) |
 | `/YOUR-DASHBOARD-PATH` | Optional — only needed if you want the "Home" badge to link elsewhere |

-`zone.home` is a built-in HA entity and works for anyone without changes.

 ## Import